Hungary's "Chess Palace" helps kids to learn and play

 Polgar and her two sisters - Zsuzsa (Susan) and Zsofia (Sofia) - won the 1988 Chess Olympiad for Hungary’s female team, ending Soviet dominance.
 Judit Polgar joined men’s tournaments and became one of the top players in the world, demolishing the myth that chess is the mental sport of smart men.

-These days Polgar, who has two children, spends much of her time implementing a special teaching program called the “Chess Palace” that puts chess thinking at the heart of learning.
+These days Polgar, who has two children, spends much of her time implementing a special teaching programme called the “Chess Palace” that puts chess thinking at the heart of learning.

 “We don’t want to raise chess players here, but we’d like to use chess to teach children ... to think logically and be able to use that skill in their everyday lives,” Polgar said.